LoicChr/Banquo_betalikelihoods/README.md

 The likelihood functions are in Likelihood_Ab.R (abundance model) and Likelihood_relAb.R (relative abundance model).
 These two scripts contains first the core likelihood function itself and a function wrapped around it that can call Banquo to modify species covers.

-Each model comes with a serie of options to calculate the mean cover:
-(1) "none" - Traitspace model (no modif of the traitspace object stored in data).
+Each model comes with a serie of options to calculate the mean cover: \n (1) "none" - Traitspace model (no modif of the traitspace object stored in data).
 (2) "Height" - Banquo model using height
 (3) "SLA" - Banquo model using SLA